RiverMichael/JS2-Xplor/README.md

 ### Description

 This is my project for the course JavaScript 2 (JS2) at [Noroff](https://www.noroff.no).
 The assignment was to create JavaScript functionality for a responsive social media application that I built in the course CSS Frameworks using Bootstrap and and customizing styles with Sass.

+For the deployment of the website I'm using [Netlify](https://app.netlify.com).

 ### Built With